m52go/dapper-hn/README.md

 # dapper-hn
-### an aesthetic revision of hn with all the function and most of the charm
+### An aesthetic revision of hn with all the function and most of the charm.

 ![](http://i.imgur.com/yaeDBhQ.jpg)